fernandocanizo/my-bookmarks/dev/tools/code.quality.md

   Static code analisys for code smells, bugs, vulnerabilities, complexity, duplication and more.

+  **Didn't tried yet.
+It's not just "install and run".
+Needs some configuration**

 - [GitInspector](https://github.com/ejwa/gitinspector)
   Gives you statistics by author.
 Also can report violations of code metrics.